Music

 Understanding music: 40%

-The listening component is assessed by a written examination which lasts for one hour.
-The examination focuses on the five areas of study and involves answering questions about recorded excerpts of music.
-Students learn to use technical vocabulary to describe the structural and expressive aspects of music.
-Students study a piece from the Western Classical Tradition from 1650-1910 and a piece from Popular music set by the exam board.
-There is a 30-minute paper with questions about these set works which students have to answer under exam conditions.
+The listening component is assessed by a written examination which lasts for one hour and 30 minutes.
+The examination focuses on areas of study 2-5 and involves answering questions about recorded excerpts of music.
+Students learn to use technical vocabulary to describe the structural and expressive aspects of music which builds from KS3 listening tasks.

 Composing: 30%